Consistent subsectors of maximal supergravity and wrapped M5-branes: Consistency proofs

 These two equations recover, and extend to tromboneful gaugings, condition (3.66) of \cite{Trigiante:2016mnt}, which must be imposed as an extra quadratic constraint on the embedding tensor when such generators with trivial action on vectors are present in the theory.

-\subsection{Consistency of the $G_S$ invariant truncation of $\cN=8$ supergravity}
+\subsection{Consistency of the $G_S$-invariant truncation of $\cN=8$ supergravity}

-Having established the self-consistency as a theory in its own right of the $G_S$-invariant subsector of a maximal supergravity thanks to the consistency conditions (\ref{eq:TruncCondXLin}), we will now move on to show that the same conditions also guarantee the consistency of the truncation from the parent $\cN=8$ supergravity at the level of the equations of motion.
+Having established the self-consistency as a theory in its own right of the $G_S$-invariant subsector of a maximal supergravity, we will now move on to show that the consistency conditions (\ref{eq:TruncCondXLin}), (\ref{eq:TruncCondXQuad}) also guarantee the consistency of the truncation from the parent $\cN=8$ supergravity at the level of the equations of motion.
 Again, the proof does not rely on supersymmetry, or on the retained subsector being itself an $\cN <8$ supergravity.
-More concretely, we will show that, under the conditions (\ref{eq:TruncCondXLin}), the parent $\cN=8$ field equations (\ref{eq:EinsteinEOM})--(\ref{eq:ScaalarDuality}) reduce consistently to the following field equations for the $G_S$-invariant fields: { \arraycolsep{0pt}
+More concretely, we will show that, under the conditions (\ref{eq:TruncCondXLin}), (\ref{eq:TruncCondXQuad}), the parent $\cN=8$ field equations (\ref{eq:EinsteinEOM})--(\ref{eq:ScaalarDuality}) reduce consistently to the following field equations for the $G_S$-invariant fields: { \arraycolsep{0pt}

 }As for the $\cN=8$ theory, these must be supplemented by the following selfduality condition and Bianchi identity for the retained gauge fields

 In~(\ref{eq:EinsteinEOMRed})--(\ref{eq:SDandBianchiRed}), $\tilde{M}_{MN} = (\tilde{\cV} \tilde{\cV}^{\textrm{T}})_{MN}$ is the usual metric on $\mathrm{C}_{\mathrm{E}_{7(7)}}(G_S) / \mathrm{C}_{\mathrm{SU}(8)}(G_S)$, built out of the $G_S$-invariant coset $\tilde{\cV}$ in (\ref{sec:SubFieldCont}) in the ($G_S$-reducible) $\bm{56}$-dimensional representation, and $\tilde{M}_{IJ} \equiv \hat{K}_I{}^M \hat{K}_J{}^N \tilde{M}_{MN}$ the same metric in the $2n_1$-dimensional representation provided by the space of $G_S$-singlets that descend from the $\bm{56}$.
 These matrices have respective inverses $\tilde{M}^{MN}$ and $\tilde{M}^{IJ}$.
 The covariant derivative of $\tilde{M}^{MN}$ is